 The Grado SR60e are subpar headphones for everyday, casual use.
-The open-back design improves their above-average sound quality but leaks a lot and doesn't block any noise.
-They're not stable enough to use while doing sports and leak too much for an office.
+They have an above-average but sharp sound quality and an open design that gives them a wide soundstage compared to most on-ears.
+However, they leak a lot and don't block any noise.
+They're not stable enough to use while doing sports, and they're not ideal for loud environments, commuting or office use.

 The Grado have a cool, retro appeal that's relatively comfortable for an on-ear design.
 Unfortunately, their build quality is not durable and feels cheap.
 They're also not stable and will fall off your head during any physical activity or if the thick cable gets hooked on something.
 They also don't have any control options for your audio, which is disappointing